5 Things Quietly Destroying Your Relationship—None of Them is Cheating

 What it actually is

-Neglect is not dramatic.
-It doesn’t announce itself.
-It is the slowly accumulating gap between two people who have, without deciding to, stopped prioritising each other.
-It is the dinner eaten in front of separate screens.
-The weekend that passes with no real conversation.
-The question “how are you?” asked without waiting for the answer.
-It is the relationship where both people are working hard — just not on the relationship.
+Neglect lacks drama and refuses to announce itself.
+This quiet erosion creates a slowly accumulating gap between two people who have, without deciding to, stopped prioritizing each other.
+It manifests as dinner eaten in front of separate screens or a weekend that passes without real conversation.
+One partner might ask, “How are you?” but they don’t wait for an answer.
+Ultimately, this represents a relationship where both people work hard—just not on the relationship.

-The particular cruelty of chronic neglect is that it looks, from the outside, like a stable relationship.
-No drama.
-No screaming.
-Just a quiet life increasingly lived in parallel rather than together.
-The person being neglected often cannot point to a specific incident — and that absence of evidence makes them doubt whether their pain is valid.
-The “Roommate Syndrome” (Loss of Intention) How to Keep the ‘Roommate Syndrome’ From Destroying Your Marriage This piece explores how couples drift into a state where they are effectively co-managing a household or a schedule but have lost their romantic and emotional connection.
+The “Roommate Syndrome” (Loss of Intention): How to Keep the “Roommate Syndrome” From Destroying Your Marriage This piece explores how couples drift into a state where they are effectively co-managing a household or a schedule but have lost their romantic and emotional connection.

 Relationships require “active maintenance.”
 If you stop dating and pursuing your partner once you become “comfortable,” the romance doesn’t just stay still—it actively begins to atrophy.